MoyosoreCodes/engagement-api-awari/README.md

 ### Prerequisites
 - Node.js v20+
+- pnpm
 - Docker
 - Docker Compose
 - Git

+*This project uses **pnpm** for package management.
+If you don't have it, install it globally by running: `npm install -g pnpm`*

 ### Local Run Command
 1.  **Clone the repository:**